 Some years ago I founded and ran my own business – a British Council accredited private language school based in England – so I’ve also had some experience of running a company.
 And I also train corporate clients, usually on a one-to-one basis, when invited to so.

 Since 2006, I’ve been involved in the use of educational technology in language teaching.
 I’ve taken part, both as participant and moderator, in a number of training programmes which have been both classroom related and directed towards teaching online.

-In 2009, I co-authored the online Cert IBET course offered by The Consultants-E. Moderating this course and working with teachers from all over the world has been a constant source of inspiration.
+In 2009, I co-authored the online Cert IBET course offered by The Consultants-E. Moderating this course and working with teachers from all over the world was a constant source of inspiration.

-I’ve developed a number of courses using Moodle and other online tools (e.g. Google Sites, wikis and blogs) to teaching corporate and higher education settings.
+I’ve developed many courses using a wide variety of online tools (e.g. SmartBuilder, LearnDash, Adobe Captivate, Moodle, WordPress, Google Sites, wikis and blogs) for both corporate and higher education settings.

 I’ve worked for the British Council on a freelance basis developing online courses aimed at helping non-native speaker English teachers around the world improve both their English and their teaching skills

-In addition to my work as a business communication and teacher trainer, I’m currently working as an advisor for the German publishers Cornelsen on a new edition of the course book Career Express.
+In addition to my work as a business communication and teacher trainer, I recently worked as an advisor for the German publisher Cornelsen on a new edition of the course book Career Express B2.